joostdecock/site/pages/docs/gitmusings.md

 ### Commit

 Now that we have done all this work, we want to share it with the rest of our team and hopefully publish it on the site.
 With the `git commit` command we instruct Git commit all our changes to a new version of our branch.
-We're basically saying *we're happy with all the changes, publish our work.* (I removed the change we made to `index.md` prior to doing the commit.)
+We're basically saying *we're happy with all the changes, publish our work.* When we do a commit, we have to give Git a litle description of what we did.
+The `-m <description>` parameter is used for this.
+(I removed the change we made to `index.md` prior to doing the commit.)

 ~~~ bash
 woutervdub@laptop:/var/www/html/site$ git commit -m "First publishing"